solidc0re/solidcore-scripts/README.md

 - Uninstall file (mostly working, not tested recently)

 ## Planned features and future goals
-The long-term goal (probably for v1.0) is to have the hardening provided by this script work on both the client-side - i.e. manual running of the script on any existing immutable Fedora system - and server-side, so people can carry out an rpm-ostree rebase to a pre-hardened and constantly updated system.
+The long-term goal (probably for v1.0) is to have the hardening provided by this script work on both client-side - i.e. manual running of the script on any existing immutable Fedora system - and server-side, so people can carry out an rpm-ostree rebase to a pre-hardened and constantly updated system.

 In the meantime, there's plenty of work to do.
 Including the following, in no particular order:
 - start a testing branch